BLOCK AFTER BLOCK

 our art installation on view at Wexner Center for the Arts.
-March 18th through May 7th, 2017

 “See our lower lobby transformed by Fallen Fruit, a multidisciplinary collaborative project led by David Burns and Austin Young.
-Part of a suite of related works in Columbus, their site-specific installation in our lower lobby integrates custom wallpaper designs inspired by the botany of central Ohio, a selection of found photographs from library archives, and plates and frames sourced from local vintage and antique stores.
+Part of a suite of related works in Columbus, their site-specific installation in our lower lobby integrates custom wallpaper Melbourne inspired by the botany of central Ohio, a selection of found photographs from library archives, and plates and frames sourced from local vintage and antique stores.
 Influenced by their research on Columbus’s neighborhoods and their enduring interest in private and public spaces, Fallen Fruit correlates rich histories embedded in our communities to the heritage and histories of domestic objects.
 The installation coincides with Fallen Fruit’s public fruit parks in Columbus’s Weinland Park and South Side neighborhoods.” – Wexner Center for the Arts

 and found photographs courtesy of Ohio History Connection and The Library of Congress.

 When we researched the archives of the Library of Congress for images about Weinland Park and the South Side we discovered something unexpected.
 There are dozens of hi-resolution photographs of abandoned houses.
 Pictures of houses that had once depicted a kind of notable and pride filled 20th century American neighborhood maybe a generation prior.
 In the historical archive images every one of the houses are boarded up, shut down and abandoned.
 There are many broken windows and un-kept gardens are common in what have become “archive images” that are now part of a “lost history” about the neighborhoods that we are currently working in Columbus, Ohio.